 Focusing on practical skills, you'll learn from working industry professionals while studying voice and speech, textual analysis, physical expression and behaviour, and imaginative and real interactions with space, set and design.

-Focusing on industry practice, traditions and modern approaches, you’ll explore voice and language, physical expression, and imaginative and real interactions with space.
-You’ll also study affective, collaborative and ensemble approaches to creative acting and performing.
+You'll also study collaborative and ensemble approaches to creative acting and performing.

-You’ll study physical, vocal and textual skills and techniques, develop character creation skills and storytelling, and learn acting and performance theories and practices.
-By developing performance skills and techniques, you’ll get ready for studio-based and context-based acting rehearsals and technical instruction.
+During your first year, you'll study physical, vocal and textual techniques, develop character creation skills and storytelling, and learn acting and performance theories and practices.
+In this way, you'll prepare for studio-based and context-based acting rehearsals and technical instruction.

 The Actor's Instrument

 In this practice-based module you'll begin the process of understanding the use of your body and voice to challenge and develop your vocal and physical capabilities.
 You'll participate in regular vocal and physical/movement-based training to give you the foundation skills essential to an actor or performer.

 Performance, Culture & Contexts

 This module will introduce you to the role of theatre through the lens of national, European and international contexts and perspectives.
 Through a series of lectures and smaller seminar groups specific to the course, you’ll focus your study on the areas of the cultural agency of actors and theatre-makers.